Search

 Formed in 2022, the NOLA Coalition is a diverse collection of over 570 local nonprofits, civic organizations, and businesses with an acute interest in helping to address public safety.
 The mission of the NOLA Coalition is to harness their collective resources to create a safer and more prosperous New Orleans for all residents.
 The NOLA Coalition supports near-term actions to reduce violence, paired with investment in youth services to drive generational change.
 We stand ready to invest – our time, our people, our expertise, and our money – to help make a difference for New Orleans.
 Plans underway for 2024 include building an NOPD recruiting App to help streamline and modernize the NOPD applicant process.

-• Police patrol Convention Center Boulevard via patrol cars and Polaris carts
+• Police patrol Convention Center Boulevard via patrol cars, Polaris carts and bicycles

 • NOPD officers dressed in fluorescent vests when directing traffic